xiaoyifang/goldendict-ng/website/docs/howto/build_from_source.md

 * manually run windeployqt
 * add `${Qt's install path}\Qt\6.5.2\msvc2019_64\bin` to your PATH environment variable

+Note that `-G Ninja` in CMake is assumed to be used.
+MSBuild has minor bugs for being "Multi-Config".

 ### macOS

 If you build in an IDE, then the created `GoldenDict.app`  will be runnable from the IDE which set up necessary magics for you.